SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 To see the list of past tests or running tests, go to your repository's [GitHub Actions page](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#viewing-the-workflows-activity).

 One of the rows should have the text of the commit you just made.
 The test may have a yellow dot next to it.
 That means it's still running.
 When the dot has turned into a red 'x' or a green checkmark, tap on the name to go to the test's Summary page.

+To see the full output text of the test run, its logs, follow [these GitHub instructions](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/using-workflow-run-logs).

 <!--
 **Your test's status:** If your test has a green circle with a checkmark, the test has passed.
 If it has a red circle with an 'x', something went wrong.
 If it has a yellow circle, the test is still running.